West Meade Dental dentist in Nashville Tennessee Dr. Allison Kisner

 There are several ways we can help treat a broken tooth.
 Some examples include:

 Modern bonding materials allow us to quickly treat and harden new materials, like composite resin, over the breaks or cracks to bring the tooth back together.
-If the tooth has a large amount of decay, which may have been the cause of the broken tooth, other more involved procedures like crowns or veneers may be the best option.
+Moreover, if the tooth has a large amount of decay, which may have been the cause of the broken tooth, other procedures like crowns or veneers may be the best option.
 We can go over the options with you and help you pick the right solution for you.